JetBrains/kotlin-web-site/pages/docs/reference/ranges.md

 In Kotlin, these progressions are defined by special types: [`IntProgression`](/api/latest/jvm/stdlib/kotlin.ranges/-int-progression/index.html), [`LongProgression`](/api/latest/jvm/stdlib/kotlin.ranges/-long-progression/index.html), and [`CharProgression`](/api/latest/jvm/stdlib/kotlin.ranges/-char-progression/index.html).

 Progressions have three essential properties: the `first` element, the `last` element, and a non-zero `step`.
 The first element is `first`, subsequent elements are the previous element plus a `step`.
-The last element is always hit by iteration unless the progression is empty.
 Iteration over a progression with a positive step is equivalent to an indexed `for` loop in Java/JavaScript.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>